Orlando Construction Law Attorney

 Like all things related to construction law, always get it in writing.
 It is imperative that your change orders outline the requests that fall outside of the initial scope of work, material and labor costs, payment schedules, timeframes, and any other pertinent details.
 It is equally as important to make sure that the change order is accepted and signed by an authorized party prior to the initiation of work.

-Want to schedule a consultation with an experienced Orlando construction law attorney from Trent Cotney, P.A.?
+Want to schedule a consultation with an experienced Orlando construction law attorney from Cotney Construction Law?
 Call us today at 407.378.6575 or submit our consultation request form.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.